Talgarth Town F.C.: History

 Talgarth Town was founded in 1969 as a successor team to Talgarth FC which had disbanded seven years earlier.
 The 1971–72 season is regarded as the team's most successful season where they were league champions and winners in seven cup finals.
+They later progressed to the Mid Wales League (North).
+In 1987–88 they were Mid Wales League (South) champions, and won the Radnorshire Challenge Cup in the next season.
+The club folded in 1998.